 We have used coaches Nottinghamshire County Cricket to develop the children's skills and to provide a very successful after school club.

-To fit in with our topic based approach, Vina Ladwa and the Bollywood Belles have provided dance tuition linked to our RE.
+To fit in with our topic based approach the Bollywood Belles have provided dance tuition linked to our RE.
 We have also used two specialist dance coaches to provide dance sessions linked to our topic of Europe.

 In addition to the School Sports Funding provision, our Year Fives have worked with Notts County to develop their understanding of exercise and fitness as part of a healthy lifestyle and we are taking part in a Healthy Lifestyles initiative provided through Nottingham City.